Data

 Portfolio

-Let \(\bar{r}_{ij} = (\frac{0.05}{\sqrt{p}}(\mathcal{B} \mathbf{x}_i)_j + {0.1}^{\frac{1}{deg}})^{deg}\).
-The expected return is \(\mathbf{r}_i = \bar{\mathbf{r}}_i + \mathbf{L} \mathbf{f} + 0.01 \tau \mathbf{\epsilon}\), and the covariance matrix is \(\mathbf{\Sigma} = \mathbf{L} \mathbf{L}^{\intercal} + (0.01 \tau)^2 \mathbf{I}\), where \(\mathcal{B}\) follows a Bernoulli distribution, \(\mathbf{L} \sim \textbf{U}(-0.0025\tau, 0.0025\tau)\), and \(\mathbf{f}, \mathbf{\epsilon} \sim \mathcal{N}(0, \mathbf{I})\).
+Let \(\bar{r}_{ij} = \big(\tfrac{0.05}{\sqrt{p}}(\mathcal{B} \mathbf{x}_i)_j + {0.1}^{\frac{1}{deg}}\big)^{deg}\).
+The expected return is \(\mathbf{r}_i = \bar{\mathbf{r}}_i + \mathbf{L} \mathbf{f} + 0.01 \tau \boldsymbol{\epsilon}\), and the covariance matrix is \(\mathbf{\Sigma} = \mathbf{L} \mathbf{L}^{\intercal} + (0.01 \tau)^2 \mathbf{I}\), where \(\mathcal{B}\) follows a Bernoulli distribution, \(\mathbf{L} \sim \mathbf{U}(-0.0025\tau, 0.0025\tau)\), and \(\mathbf{f}, \boldsymbol{\epsilon} \sim \mathcal{N}(0, \mathbf{I})\).

 Parameters:

-• num_data (int) – number of data points
+• num_data – number of data points

-• num_features (int) – dimension of features
+• num_features – dimension of features

-• num_assets (int) – number of assets
+• num_assets – number of assets

-• deg (int) – data polynomial degree
+• deg – polynomial degree of the feature-to-return mapping

-• seed (int) – random seed
+• seed – random seed (default 135 for reproducibility)

 Returns: